dbbs-lab/bsb-core/docs/source/config/intro.rst

 `documentation <https://docs.python.org/3/tutorial/modules.html>`_ explains what modules are and are a great starting point.

-In short,  ``my_file.py`` is importable as ``my_file`` when it is in the working directory.
+In short,  ``my_file.py`` is importable as ``my_file`` when it is in the working directory or on the path Python searches.
 Any classes inside of it can be referenced in a config file as ``my_file.MyClass``.
-Although this basic use works fine in 1 directory we have a :doc:`best practices guide </guides/packaging>` on how to properly make your classes discoverable on your entire machine.
-You can even distribute them as a package to other people.
+Although this basic use works fine for a single directory, we have a :doc:`best practices guide </guides/packaging>` on how to properly make your classes discoverable on your entire machine.
+You can even distribute them as a package to other people the same way.

 Here's an example of how you could use the ``MySpecialConnection`` class in your Python file ``connectome.py`` as a class in the configuration: